muhammadhraj/SpaceZ/README.md

 cd new_directory

-4. Once in this directory, you can clone this repository into your directory with command:
+4. Once in this directory, you can clone this repository into your directory with command.
+Alternatively, if you have a zip file of the repository, you can unzip the file and move/copy the unzipped contents to the directory you just created:

 git clone https://github.com/muhammadhraj/SpaceZ.git